Lahore: Architecture

-Lahore is home to numerous monuments from the Mughal Dynasty, Sikh Empire, and the British Indian Raj.
+Lahore is home to numerous monuments from the Mughal Empire, Sikh Empire, and the British Indian Raj.
 The architectural style of the Walled City of Lahore has traditionally been influenced by Mughal and Sikh styles.

 Sikh period

-By the arrival of the Sikh Empire at the end of the 18th century, Lahore had decayed from its former glory as the Mughal capital.
-Rebuilding efforts under Ranjit Singh and his successors were influenced by Mughal practices, and Lahore was known as the 'City of Gardens' during the Ranjit Singh period.
+By the arrival of the Sikh Empire at the end of the 18th century, rebuilding efforts under Ranjit Singh and his successors were influenced by Mughal practices, and Lahore was known as the 'City of Gardens' during the Ranjit Singh period.
 Later, British maps of the area surrounding Lahore dating from the mid-19th century show many walled private gardens which were confiscated from the Muslim noble families bearing the names of prominent Sikh nobles – a pattern of patronage which was inherited from the Mughals.

 While much of Lahore's Mughal-era fabric lay in ruins by the time of his arrival, Ranjit Singh's army's plundered most of Lahore's most precious Mughal monuments, and stripped the white marble from several monuments to send to different parts of the Sikh Empire.
 Monuments plundered of their marble include the Tomb of Asif Khan and the Tomb of Nur Jahan; the Shalimar Gardens was plundered of much of its marble, and its costly agate gate was stripped.
 The Sikh state also demolished a number of shrines and monuments laying outside the city's walls.

 Still, Sikh rule left Lahore with several monuments, and a heavily altered Lahore Fort.
-Ranjit Singh's rule restored some of Lahore's previous grandeur, and the city was left with a large number of religious monuments from this period.
-Several havelis were built during this era, though only a few still remain.
+Ranjit Singh's rule restored some of Lahore's previous grandeur, however also damaged or destroyed a number of Mughal historical monuments, Several havelis were built during the Sikh era, though only a few still remain.